anibalventura/freecodecamp-projects/README.md

 # learningCode
-All the ejercices from sites/books used to learn code.
+All the exercices from sites/books used to learn Web Development.